UK-Jordan Industry Academia Partnership Programme

 THIS PROGRAMME IS NOW OPEN FOR APPLICATIONS

 This call offers financial support for travel, subsistence and salary support costs related to visits and exchanges that support collaborative activities amongst industry and academic partners in Jordan and the UK.
 Under this call we will support proposals that fit with one or more of the IAPP’s identified outcome areas:

-The lead applicant will be an individual at a Jordan university which must propose a means of collaboration with co-applicants that meet the above-identified Programme outcome areas.
+The lead applicant will be an individual at a Jordanian university (public or private) which must propose a means of collaboration with co-applicants that meet the above-identified Programme outcome areas.
 Co-applicants must include at least one local industry partner and at least one UK university or research institution partner.
-Additional partners are not obliged but are encouraged, especially the involvement of UK industry partners from academic spin-out and SME sectors.
+Additional partners are not obliged but are encouraged, especially the involvement of UK industry partners.

 As a result of the call, a series of grants in the range of GBP £10,000 to GBP £50,000 will be issued.
 The project duration will not exceed 24 months, including all project activities and final reporting.
-The proposed start date for the project must be within April 2018 and all projects, including submission of reports, must be completed by end of April 30th 2021.
+The proposed start date for the project must be within April 2019 and all projects, including submission of reports, must be completed by end of April 30th 2021.
 80% of the award amount will be given up front with the remaining 20% on completion of a satisfactory final report.

 How to apply

 Applications can only be submitted by the lead institution and must be submitted via the Academy's online grants system.
 Applicants should ensure they read the guidance notes which detail the different materials needed for the application before submitting their application.

 All applicants are invited to submit their proposals via the Academy's online grant system before 12pm (GMT) on 12th December, 2018.

 A link to the system can be found below as well as Guidance Notes for completing your application online.

 For any questions concerning the programme, please contact Shaarad Sharma or the International team. .